 What is a HIPAA Compliant Server?

-You cannot achieve overall HIPAA compliance if you don’t use a server that ensures the confidentiality, integrity and availability of your organization’s protected health information (PHI).
-You have the option to use a cloud server, and given the buzz around the affordability and convenience of cloud computing solutions, you may want to take a closer look at this option.
+You cannot achieve overall HIPAA compliance if you don’t use a server that ensures the confidentiality, integrity, and availability of your organization’s protected health information (PHI).
+When choosing a HIPAA compliant server, you have the option to use a cloud server.
+Cloud computing solutions are very popular given the buzz around the affordability and convenience, but proceed with caution if you need a secure and compliant server.

 What is a cloud server?